-A discussion regarding the basis for the Board's approval of the Fund's sub-advisory agreement with 3D/L is available in the Fund's Annual Report to Shareholders dated March 31, 2022.
+A discussion regarding the basis for the Board's approval of the Fund's sub-advisory agreement with 3D/L is available in the Fund's Semi-Annual Report to Shareholders dated September 30, 2022.

-3D/L (formerly, Lee Capital Management, LP) was established in 2014 and is registered with the SEC as a registered investment advisor under the Investment Advisors Act of 1940.
+3D/L (formerly, Lee Capital Management, LP) was established in 2006 and is registered with the SEC as a registered investment advisor under the Investment Advisors Act of 1940.
 3D/L provides discretionary investment advisory services to separately managed accounts, pooled investment vehicles including an ERISA qualified collective investment trust and through sub-advisory relationships.
-3D/L provides non-discretionary investment advisory services to registered investment advisers, corporations, institutions, individuals and other legal entities.
+3D/L provides discretionary and non-discretionary investment advisory services to registered investment advisors, corporations, institutions, individuals and other legal entities.